SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 Replace the contents of mta.yaml with the file available at -  [mta.yaml](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/mta.yaml)

+## 5. Build and Deploy application to SAP CLoud Platform

-5. We are now ready to build the project furnitureshop, deploy to Cloud Foundry.
+1. We are now ready to build the project furnitureshop and deploy to Cloud Foundry.
-6. Right-click your project and click _Build and choose Build CDS_.
+2. Right-click your project and click _Build and choose Build CDS_.
-7. Confirm that the Build CDS has completed successfully.
+3. Confirm that the Build CDS has completed successfully.
-8. Right-click your project and click _Build and Choose Build_.
+4. Right-click your project and click _Build and Choose Build_.

 ![Build Project](images/Exercise2_17_build.JPG)

-9. Confirm that the build has completed successfully.
+5. Confirm that the build has completed successfully.
-10. The result of the build should be a new folder in your project for the mta archives (`mta_archives`).
+6. The result of the build should be a new folder in your project for the mta archives (`mta_archives`).
-11. Expoand the mar_archives folder and the folder for your project and then right-click the furnitureshop0.0.1.mtar and click _Deploy-Deploy to SAP Cloud Platform_.
+7. Expoand the mar_archives folder and the folder for your project and then right-click the furnitureshop0.0.1.mtar and click _Deploy-Deploy to SAP Cloud Platform_.

 ![Deploy mtar](images/Exercise2_18_deploy_mtar.JPG)

-12. You may get a popup to enter your credentials, please enter your id/password then In the _Deploy to SAP Cloud Platform_ dialog, enter:
+8. You may get a popup to enter your credentials, please enter your id/password then In the _Deploy to SAP Cloud Platform_ dialog, enter:
     - Cloud Foundry API Endpoint: `https://api.cf.eu10.hana.ondemand.com`
     - Organization: `TechEd2018_OPP363`
     - Space: `<your space>`